-· Check whether measures taken for guaranteeing the authenticity of transmitted data are appropriate.
+• Check whether measures taken for guaranteeing the authenticity of transmitted data are correctly implemented.

-WELMEC 7.2: 2020 Risk Class B Risk Class C Risk Class D T5: Confidentiality of keys Keys and associated information shall be treated as measurement data and shall be kept secret and be protected against compromise.
-2. The protection shall apply software tools. all. carried out by easily available and manageable ware means, no additional software protection The protection shall apply against intentional changes carried out by special sophisticated software tools.
+WELMEC Guide 7.2: 2021 Software Guide Risk Class B Risk Class C Risk Class D T5: Confidentiality of keys Keys and associated information protected against compromise.
+T5: Confidentiality of keys Keys and associated information shall be treated as measurement data and shall be kept secret and be Specifying Notes: 1.
+This requirement only applies if a secret key is used at all.
+2. The protection shall apply against intentional changes carried out by easily available and manageable software tools.
+3. If the access to the secret keys is prevented by hardware means, no additional software protection means are necessary.
+The protection shall apply against intentional changes carried out by special sophisticated software tools.
 Concerning algorithms and minimum key lengths, the requirements or recommendations of the national and international institutions responsible for data security have to be taken into consideration.
-A technical solution with a standard personal computer would not be sufficient to ensure high protection level if there were no appropriate hardware protection means for the key and other secret data (see basic guide for universal computers U6).
-Required Documentation: Description of the key manage ment and means for keeping keys and associated information secret.
-Validation Guidance: Checks based on documentati Check that the secret compromised. on: Validation Guidance (in addition to the guidance for risk classes B and C): Example of an Acceptable Some The secret key and associated binary format in the executable ed information are stored in Example of an Acceptable Solution: The secret key is stored in a hardware part that can be physically sealed.
+A technical solution with a standard personal computer would not be sufficient to ensure high protection level if there were no appropriate hardware protection means for the key and other secret data (see basic guide for universal devices U6).
+Required Documentation: Description of the key management and means for keeping keys and associated information secret.
+Validation Guidance: Checks based on documentati Check that the secret compromised.
+Validation Guidance (in addition to the guidance for risk classes B and C): Checks based on documentation: Check whether the measures taken are appropriate with respect to the required state of the art for a high protection level.
+Example of an Acceptable So The secret key and associate binary format in the executable d information are stored in Example of an Acceptable Solution: The secret key is stored in a hardware part that binary format in the executable code of the legally relevant can be physically sealed.
 The software does software.
 It is then not obvious at which address this not offer any features to view or edit these data. information is stored.
 The system software does not offer any features to view or edit these data.
 If the CRC algorithm is used instead of a signature algorithm, the initial vector or generator polynomial play the role of a key.